 VIEW HOLISTIC CUSTOMER JOURNEYS

-You can get a complete view of the customer life cycle across platforms and devices.
+Get a complete view of the customer life cycle across platforms and devices.

 GET RICHER INSIGHTS

 Advanced machine learning models provide insights and audience lists to improve campaign performance.

 Granular country-level controls for data collection and usage meet evolving needs.

 Gymshark achieves personal best with Google Analytics 4

 Gymshark is an online fitness apparel and accessories brand based in the UK.
 To provide customers with a more personalised experience, it planned to launch a new ecommerce app.
 But first, Gymshark implemented the Google tag across its ecommerce website and new app to collect observable first-party data, then implemented Google Analytics 4 to achieve the best possible insights and results.
 The result was that checkout drop-offs were reduced by 9% and product page click-throughs were increased by 5%.

 Google Analytics 4 uses advanced machine learning and conversion modelling to identify and report on customer insights from the first–party data collected on your website.